 With the passing of February and the impending arrival of spring, many buyers are shifting their focus back to their home search.
 And as more and more buyers comb through listings online and hit the pavement looking for their next home, they’re all running into the same obstacle: there are still not many houses to choose from.
 January ended with 4,899 active houses on the MLS in the 10-county metro area (Adams, Arapahoe, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, Park) which is 23% less than the 6,372 active at the end of January 2019.
 The end of February has even less inventory than January, currently sitting at roughly 4,400, partly because of the poor weather and because buyers are already out in force.

 More buyers and fewer homes means more multiple offer scenarios.
-Here are 7 tips to help your offer stand out from the pack:
+Here are 7 tips to help you crush multiple offers, so your offer will stand out from the pack:

 Go easy on the inspection